November 10, 2020 5 min read

-The district began using Vector Solutions' SafeSchools Online Training System in the 2017-2018 school year for all of its employees to provide staff safety and compliance training through their Office of Compliance.
-Before adopting SafeSchools Training, PGCPS did not have a uniform way to assign and track safety training for several thousand employees across hundreds of locations.
+The district began using the Vector Training (formerly SafeSchools) Online Training System in the 2017-2018 school year for all of its employees to provide staff safety and compliance training through their Office of Compliance.
+Before adopting Vector Training, PGCPS did not have a uniform way to assign and track safety training for several thousand employees across hundreds of locations.
 District administrators knew they needed to find a training solution that would be efficient, convenient, and cost-effective.

-After a successful first year of providing online staff training through SafeSchools Training, the district's Department of Special Education added the Exceptional Child course library to their SafeSchools Training subscription in 2018 to provide online special education-related training to 1,400 paraprofessionals during the 2018-2019 school year.
-The Exceptional Child course library provides online, evidence-based special education-related training to all staff who support students with exceptionalities, and can be used as a stand-alone solution or added to SafeSchools Training.
+After a successful first year of providing online staff training through Vector Training, the district’s Department of Special Education added the Inclusive Instruction & Interventions (formerly Exceptional Child) course library to their Vector Training subscription in 2018 to provide online special education-related training to 1,400 paraprofessionals during the 2018-2019 school year.
+The Inclusive Instruction & Interventions course library provides online, evidence-based professional development to all staff who support students with diverse needs, and can be used as a stand-alone solution or added to Vector Training.

-PGCPS paraprofessionals completed almost 8,000 Exceptional Child courses during the 2018-2019 school year!
-As principals saw the Exceptional Child content that their paraprofessionals were utilizing, they identified the value these courses could provide if all of their instructional staff were also able to access the courses as part of their professional learning plan.
-As a result, the district expanded their Exceptional Child subscription for the 2019-2020 school year to provide access to the courses for nearly 11,000 instructional staff.
+PGCPS paraprofessionals completed almost 8,000 Inclusive Instruction & Interventions courses during the 2018-2019 school year!
+As principals saw the content that their paraprofessionals were utilizing, they identified the value these courses could provide if all of their instructional staff were also able to access the courses as part of their professional learning plan.
+As a result, the district expanded their subscription for the 2019-2020 school year to provide access to the Inclusive Instruction & Interventions courses for nearly 11,000 instructional staff.

-Following the completion of the Exceptional Child courses, paraprofessionals in PGCPS were asked to complete a survey to provide feedback to administrators on their experience with the courses.
+Following the completion of the Inclusive Instruction & Interventions courses, paraprofessionals in PGCPS were asked to complete a survey to provide feedback to administrators on their experience with the courses.

 94% of survey respondents indicated that they liked the format of the online modules for professional development.

-As the district heads into their fourth year partnering with Vector Solutions, they are again expanding the use of the Exceptional Child content by extending their subscription to include the new Parent Course Collection.
+As the district heads into their fourth year partnering with Vector Solutions, they are again expanding the use of the Inclusive Instruction & Interventions content by extending their subscription to include the new Parent Course Collection.
 A parent is an important part of the special education team, which includes school staff.
 Sometimes the processes can be confusing for parents and guardians.
 These courses are designed to help parents and guardians understand the special education process.

 The district plans to use the new online modules for parents as part of the district’s Family Support Center, which provides resources and supports for families of students with disabilities.
 According to Karen Andrews, they plan to use the parent modules with parents who are new to the special education process to help them understand the big picture topics such as understanding Individualized Education Programs (IEPs), Collaborative IEP Meetings, and Transition Services.
 They will be able to use the modules in group meetings, but also one-on-one with parents and guardians to further discuss the special education process in Prince George’s County Public Schools.
 One aspect PGCPS liked about the new parent course modules is that the courses feature interviews with families who have students with disabilities, because it’s really important for families to hear from other families who have had similar experiences.